Nonsmooth Analysis of Doubly Nonlinear Second-Order Evolution Equations with Non-Convex Energy Functionals: Main result

-In this section, we collect all assumptions concerning the potential $\Psi$, the energy functional $\calE$, the perturbation $B$ as well as the external force $f$.
-Henceforth, we refer to the inclusion \eqref{eq:I.1} in the given framework as the damped inertial system $(U,V,W,H,\calE,\Psi,B,f)$.
-The assumptions we make for the system are essentially the same as in \cite{BaEmMi19EREG}, where the same evolution inclusion has been investigated after neglecting the acceleration term $u''(t)$.
-Involving the acceleration term makes the situation more delicate.
-Therefore, we will impose some stronger conditions in order to ensure resolvability of the problem.
-Hereinafter we collect all the assumptions.
-For the dissipation potential $\Psi$ these are the following:
+In this section, we summarize all the assumptions regarding the functionals $\Psi$ and $\mathcal{E}$, and the operators $B$ and $f$.
+Since the subdifferential of the main part of $\Psi$ is linear, we refer henceforth to the inclusion \eqref{eq:I.2} in the given framework as \textit{linearly damped inertial system} $(U,V,W,\WW,H,\calE,\Psi,B,f)$.
+The assumptions we make for the linearly damped inertial system resemble the structure of those we made for the perturbed gradient system in \cite{BaEmMi19EREG} where the same evolution inclusion has been investigated after neglecting the inertial term $u''(t)$.
+Involving inertia makes the situation much more delicate.
+As a consequence, we will impose, in general, stronger conditions on the functionals and operators in order to ensure the solvability of the problem.
+Hereinafter, we collect the assumptions for the dissipation potential $\Psi$ and remind the reader that we distinguish two cases \textbf{(a)} and \textbf{(b)}.